stewones/meditator/README.md

 5 - edit... edit... edit... commit

-6 - before push to production, be sure to change the `url` param correctly
+6 - before push for production, be sure to correctly change the `url` param

 Feel free to open issues if you run into trouble or have suggestions.
 Pull Requests are always welcome.